-The Council Secretariat website provides a detailed overview of the University's governance.
+The Planning and Council Secretariat website provides a detailed overview of the University's governance.

 Council is the University’s principal executive and policy-making body.
 It is responsible for

 - the University’s administration

 - managing the University’s finances and property

 Council’s function, membership and conduct of business are outlined in the University’s statutes.

 Who sits on Council?

 Members of Council are the University's charity trustees.
 There are twenty five positions on Council, plus provision for up to three co-opted members.
 The Chair of Council is the Vice-Chancellor.

 See a list of all members of Council.